 When in these parts, you’ve got to hit the McLean’s Towne Conch Cracking Festival in the Bahamas.
 Fortunately, when our traveling True Beach Lover was on her information gathering journey, this one-a-year massive bash in Grand Bahama was going on.
 Here’s her saga as we know it.

 On the way to this remote fun spot, you think you’re headed off to oblivion (or Texas Chainsaw Massacre country), but alas, you’re not.
 While you do drive down a long windy road through some woods, you will suddenly come upon an opening – an expansive grass dirt field full of tents that is hugged by a sparkling, shallow inlet.
-When you get closer, you hear the Bahamian music (akin to Reggae), see the smoke of the fire pits, hear the deep laughter of the locals and realize that you’ve discovered a party – and a contest – like no other: The McClean’s Towne Conch Cracking Festival in the Grand Bahama.
+When you get closer, you hear the Bahamian music (akin to Reggae), see the smoke of the fire pits, hear the deep laughter of the locals and realize that you’ve discovered a party – and a contest – like no other: The McClean’s Towne Conch Cracking Festival in the Bahamas.

 Contestants take a hammer and a spike, place it in the middle of the conch shell, slam it down to crack it open, then take the long, black slug out of it, dangle the slimy thing around for all to see, then throw it in a bucket.
 The winner – the one who can crack, pull and throw the conch out of the shell the fastest.
 But watch out, these shells will be a flyin’ so get out of the way of the women who are doing the cracking.

 Around the festival, you’ll see big stacks of shells outside every tent – the “spoils of war” these competitors are proud of.
 You might be thinking: what’s the big whoop about an obscure, little crustacean?
 Conch is the national dish of the Bahamas.
 Boom.